mignon-p/TreeOrnament/README.md

 particular, the FR4 appears to have some red writing on it in places, so every now and then that will show up in the trunk of a tree.

+Another way to solve the problem of the red writing on the FR4 is to paint the trunk.  (e. g. with flat brown [Testors enamel paint][16])

 ## License

 This design is licensed under the